sylph-docs/sylph-docs.github.io/docs/sylph-tax-quick-start.md

 sylph-tax download --download-to /any/folder
 ```

-- Use `sylph-tax taxprof` and specify the `sylph-tax identifiers` [in this table](sylph-tax.md/#taxonomy-integration---available-databases-with-taxonomy-files) corresponding to your database
+- Use `sylph-tax taxprof` and specify the `sylph-tax identifiers` [in this table](sylph-tax.md/#taxonomy-integration-available-databases-with-taxonomy-files) (the first column) corresponding to your database

 ```sh
 # incorporate GTDB-r220 and IMGVR-4.1 taxonomies into sylph's results